Healthcare

 Risk Assessment Reports

 Generate formal risk assessments documenting potential vulnerabilities in your AI scribe workflows and related safeguards, including how AI tools are configured, who can access them, and how outputs are reviewed.
-Identify gaps in administrative, technical, and physical safeguards before OCR or a business associate asks for evidence[5][7].

 Time Savings

-In our early cohorts, most practices complete the initial setup in under an hour; the result is a living documentation package you can update as your AI stack evolves, instead of weeks of one-off policy writing.
+In our early cohorts, most practices complete the initial setup in under an hour.
+The result is a living documentation package you can update as your AI stack evolves, instead of weeks of one-off policy writing.

 Structured Around OCR Safeguards